orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 * **`Thread.Sleep()`**
   * **Will suspend the current thread until the given amount of time**
   * There is **nothing what can be done to abort this**
-    * Except waiting until the time elapse or application reset
+    * Except waiting until the time elapse or application resets
   * **Suspends the thread that's making the call**
 * **`Task.Delay()`**
-  * **Create a task which will complete after a time delay**
+  * **Creates a task which will complete after a time delay**
   * It is **not blocking the calling thread**
   * Since the timer controls the delay, it **can be canceled anytime**